kubernetes/website/content/en/docs/contribute/review/reviewing-prs.md

 #### Other

-If you see any other issues wit the PR that don't have to do with the content or rendering of the content – for example, a typo or whitespace error – prefix your comment with `nit:`.
-This lets the author know that they should address the issue but it's non-critical.
+For small issues with a PR, like typos or whitespace, prefix your comments with `nit:`.
+This lets the author know the issue is non-critical.

 {{% /capture %}}